Thuji98/Thuji98/README.md

 ### <h2> Hi there, I'm Thujitha Ponnuthurai 👋 </h2>

-💼 I’m currently working as a Senior Software Engineer.
+💼 I’m currently working as a Senior Software Engineer at ZeroBeta.

 🎓 I graduated with a B.Sc.(Hons) in Computer Science and Engineering from the University of Moratuwa, Sri Lanka.